 Obviously, “cyber” simply means having to do with computers or the Internet.
 We know what “security” means.
 It means the quality of being under control, predictable, and in an uncompromised, known location.
 So we can dispense with the mystery surrounding the word “cyber.”

 How to Get into Cybersecurity With no Experience

 To be fair, the fact remains that you probably have got some work to do if you are asking questions like “how to get started in cybersecurity?”
-The bottom line is that you are going to need to develop some salable level of expertise.
-The good news is that there are easy ways to do this.
+The bottom line is that you are going to need to develop some salable level of expertise. however, the good news is that there are easy ways to do this.
 You could binge-watch YouTube videos on cybersecurity while playing video games, during meals, as you drift off to sleep, etcetera.

 There are free and cheap courses available online that don’t offer degrees but that will impart the information you need in a challenging way.
 So the question isn’t so much, “how to learn about cybersecurity?”
 It’s “can I get into cybersecurity?”
 To that, the answer is a resounding “Yes.”
 Here’s why.

 5 Reasons Why You Can Get into Cybersecurity

 At the end of the day, if you’re wringing your hands wondering how to get into cybersecurity with no experience, just stop.
 You cannot do anything without experience.
 But you can get into cybersecurity without having been paid for your experience.

 Everyone needs their data and hardware secured, and there are more people without much knowledge in cybersecurity than there are with.
 That’s where you come in.
 By taking the time to develop that knowledge by reading articles online, watching educational videos, taking free or inexpensive courses, and getting certifications, you can develop a salable level of knowledge quickly.